 Motorized Tightening Speed and Interaction Effects

 If flanges with a large number of fasteners are tightened simultaneously using a motorized technique there is a great danger of high preload loss due to embedding.
-A fastener tightened alone will see higher stress than if tightened in a group, where all the bolts share the load evenly as it develops.
+A fastener tightened alone can see higher stress than if tightened in a group, where all the bolts share the load evenly as it develops.
 Also this tightening process is usually carried out at relatively high speeds.
 It is therefore recommended that the torque is applied in a series of increments and that time is allowed between each pass for embedding to take place.
 This recommendation is particularly relevant where gaskets are used.

 Gaskets